elemel/fungeon-call/chapters/3/README.md

 ######}#}[]}#}#}#{#{{#}##(((#}################]###{######[#######[###]######)#
 ```

-The levels in the map are ordered from top to bottom.
-You are standing at the bottom of the staircase where you entered (marked `<` on the top level of the map), facing north.
+The top level is at the top of the map, and the bottom level is at the bottom of the map.
+You are facing north, standing on the top level, at the bottom of the staircase where you entered (marked `<`).

-There are many other staircases on the top level, leading down (marked `>`).
-The bottom end of each staircase (marked `<`) leads back up to the top end.
-Whenever you walk onto a staircase (top or bottom), you immediately follow it to the other end during the same tick.
-You end the tick standing on the other end of the staircase, facing the same direction as before.
+There are many other staircases in this dungeon.
+Each staircase has two ends: a top (marked `>`) and a bottom (marked `<`).
+The bottom is located directly below the top, on the next lower level.
+Whenever you walk onto either end of a staircase, you immediately follow it to the other end during the same tick.
+You end the tick standing at the other end of the staircase, facing the same direction as before.

-You leave the dungeon by walking onto the staircase where you entered.
+You leave the dungeon by returning to the staircase where you entered.
 After how many ticks do you leave the dungeon?

 ## Example